 If you are 16 or over there are also walk-in options available where you don’t need an appointment.
 Usually, the vaccine is given at pharmacies, shopping centres, libraries, or at your GP practice.
 You may even find yourself in a church!
 There is a lot of flexibility with slots available during the weekdays, evenings, and weekends.
 It can be a quick and easy part of your day - then you can grab a coffee and enjoy a well-deserved rest.

 When you go to your vaccine centre, you will need to show that you are over 12 in some cases.
 If you decide to book through the National Booking Service, you will need to provide your name and date of birth and your NHS number.
 However, you will never need to provide proof of address or your immigration status.
 If you are using a Walk in Centre, you do not need to be registered with a GP practice or have an NHS number.
 The vaccination is completely free to anyone who wants it – you will never be charged any money for it.

 You can book your appointment easily through the National Booking Service and you can also change your appointment this way too.
-If you’re aged 12-17 and healthy, you only need to have one dose.
+Everyone over the age of 12 will be offered two doses of the vaccine.
 If you are clinically vulnerable, you will need to have a second dose of vaccine 8 weeks after your first dose – your GP will have been in contact with you or your parents to discuss this with you already.